You are pregnant and so. darn. tired.

 It also may minimize the amount of varicose veins you develop during pregnancy.

-Instead, you can wear compression gear during the day so you are peeing your extra fluid out during the day instead of all night long (can you tell I am a nurse ).
+Instead, you can wear compression gear during the day so you are peeing your extra fluid out during the day instead of all night long.